-For 2016, Dr. Theuer was eligible to receive a target bonus of up to 50% of his base salary and both Ms. Bitar and Mr. Logan were eligible to receive a target bonus of up to 30% of their base salary, each pursuant to the terms of his or her employment agreement or offer letter, as applicable, that was in effect during 2016, each of which has been subsequently amended as described below under "-Agreements with our Named Executive Officers."
+For 2017, Dr. Theuer was eligible to receive a target bonus of up to 50% of his base salary and both Ms. Bitar and Mr. Logan were eligible to receive a target bonus of up to 35% of their base salary, each pursuant to the terms of his or her employment agreement that was in effect during 2017, as described below under "-Agreements with our Named Executive Officers."
 Our board of directors will also consider each named executive officer's individual contributions towards reaching our annual corporate goals.
 There is no minimum bonus percentage or amount established for the named executive officers and, as a result, the bonus amounts vary from year to year based on corporate and individual performance.
-In January 2016, our board of directors approved our corporate goals for 2016, with financial goals assigned a 30% weight, project-based goals assigned a 60% weight and team-based goals assigned a 10% weight.
+In February 2017, our board of directors approved our corporate goals for 2017, with financial goals assigned a 25% weight, project-based goals assigned a 65% weight and team-based goals assigned a 10% weight.

-On January 21, 2017, the board of directors, upon the recommendation of the compensation committee, determined that we had achieved 92.5% of the 2016 corporate goals for purposes of 2016 annual performance-based bonuses.
-Based on the determination of 92.5% corporate goal achievement, Dr. Theuer was awarded a 2016 annual performance-based cash bonus in the amount of \$225,018.
-Additionally, based on the committee's and Dr. Theuer's assessment, Ms. Bitar and Mr. Logan were awarded 2016 annual performance-based cash bonuses in the amounts of \$95,707 and \$81,476, respectively.
+On February 21, 2018, the board of directors, upon the recommendation of the compensation committee, determined that we had achieved 60.6% of the 2017 corporate goals for purposes of 2017 annual performance-based bonuses.
+Based on the determination of 60.6% corporate goal achievement, Dr. Theuer was awarded a 2017 annual performance-based cash bonus in the amount of \$161,317.
+Additionally, based on the committee's and Dr. Theuer's assessment, Ms. Bitar was awarded a 2017 annual performance-based cash bonus in the amounts of \$81,567.
+Mr. Logan resigned as an employee effective March 2, 2018 and became ineligible to receive the annual performance-based cash bonus that he would have otherwise received.